Find Affordable College Courses

 139 Yearly Graduations

 The 13th most popular school in the country for teaching students with disabilities majors who are seeking their master's degree is American College of Education.
 Each year, around 8,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
-The teaching students with disabilities program at American College of Education awarded 139 master's degrees during the 2020-2021 school year.
-About 88% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 139 people received their master's degree in teaching students with disabilities from American College of Education.
+Of these students, 86% were women and 16% were members of underrepresented racial-ethnic groups.

 #15